GDP in India

 India - GDP

-Against this backdrop, forecasters polled by FocusEconomics expect GDP to grow 7.5% in fiscal year 2016, which is unchanged from last month’s forecast.
-For fiscal year 2017, our panel of analysts foresees economic growth staying stable at 7.5%.
+Our analysts are still taking the latest GDP data into consideration.
+Forecasters polled by FocusEconomics expect GDP to grow 6.9% in fiscal year 2016, which is down 0.1 percentage points from last month’s forecast.
+For fiscal year 2017, our panel of analysts foresees economic growth staying stable at 7.4%, which is unchanged from last month’s projection.

 India - GDP Data